 My ETF investment strategy

 I split my investments 40% local and 60% international.
 The exact percentages are completely up to you and will depend on your optimism about South Africa.
 This is a simple strategy that has been proven historically.
 Note that these are still shares that can be volatile and can’t guarantee a return.
 However, if Warren Buffet recommends this investment strategy, who are we to argue.
 There are many other ETFs that buy bonds, do momentum trading, buys emerging markets and many more.
 New ETFs are almost launched monthly, with a burst during March when the new financial year starts.
-The point is to keep your investment strategy simple and wait for the double-digit returns.
+The goal is to keep your investment strategy simple and wait for the double-digit returns.
 It will come.

 Be safe out there,